rubocop/rails-style-guide/README.md

 its source code first.
 * Do not remove the `Gemfile.lock` from version control.
-This is not some randomly generated file - it makes sure that all of your team members get the same gem versions when they go a `bundle install`.
+This is not some randomly generated file - it makes sure that all of your team members get the same gem versions when they do a `bundle install`.

 ## Managing processes